-WebRTC Use Cases for Professional StreamingSeptember 4, 2020
+WebRTC Use Cases for Professional StreamingOctober 28, 2021

 If you’re wondering what Web Real-Time Communication (WebRTC) can be used for, the answer is in its name.
 Let’s break it down:

-- The web part of WebRTC means that the technology supports web applications by working directly within major web browsers.
+- The web part of WebRTC means that the technology supports web applications by working directly within major browsers without any plugin.

 - Real-time communication refers to WebRTC’s ability to power near-instantaneous video and data transfer via sub-500 second streaming.